aphananthe42/dotfiles/README.md

 ## Overview

-This repository is a Aphananthe's dotfiles which includes some shellscripts.
+This repository is a aphananthe's dotfiles which includes some shellscripts.

 ## Usage